Continuing Education Activity

 Commotio cordis plays a distressing role as a leading cause of sudden cardiac death in young athletes.
 Reported cases remain relatively infrequent (less than 30 cases are reported each year), although it is increasingly recognized.
 The US Commotio Cordis Registry (Minneapolis, MN) has been established to facilitate the aggregation of information.

 Children appear to be at the highest risk for commotio cordis.
 The mean age reported in the registry is 15 years, and very few cases have been reported above 20 years old.
-This may be a result of a combination of a thinner chest wall relative to an adult, and an increased likelihood to participate in activities where they are likely to be hit in the chest.
+This may be a result of a combination of a thinner chest wall relative to an adult and an increased likelihood to participate in activities where they are likely to be hit in the chest.

-Ninety-five percent of reported cases occur in boys, which is likely again a reflection of selection for participation in sports which provide the risk factors necessary for commotio cordis to occur.
+Ninety-five percent of reported cases occur in boys, which is likely again a reflection of selection for participation in sports which provides the risk factors necessary for commotio cordis to occur.
 However, the anatomical differences in the chest wall thickness may also play a role.

 The reported survival rate among African Americans is lower than in whites (4% vs. 33%).
 This may be a result of a higher rate of delayed resuscitation (44% vs. 22%) and less frequent use of automated external defibrillators (AEDs) (4% vs. 8%).

-One would expect survival to be similar to other cases of ventricular fibrillation, if not even higher because of the lack of structural heart disease.
+One would expect survival to be similar to other cases of ventricular fibrillation, if not even higher, because of the lack of structural heart disease.
 While initial cases reported very low survival, a significant increase in reported survival has been noted in recent years, likely due to improved recognition and early treatment.
 The most recently reported survival rates exceed 50%.

 Contention exists around the exact mechanism for commotio cordis.
 However, experimental studies have shown that there are several factors involved.
 First, contact occurs directly over the heart in the anterior chest.
 The contact occurs during ventricular repolarization, specifically during the upstroke of the T-wave before its peak.
 If the impact occurs later than this, it is more likely to result in a transient complete heart block, left bundle branch block, or ST-segment elevation.
 While this period occupies only about 1% of the cardiac cycle, the relative proportion is increased with increasing heart rate, as may occur during exercise.

-The impact energy must be sufficient to cause ventricular depolarization, which is estimated to be about 50 joules.
+The impact energy must be sufficient to cause ventricular depolarization, estimated to be about 50 joules.
 This is easily achieved by a thrown baseball, for example, and the risk for commotio cordis appears to peak around 40 miles per hour.
-At higher speeds (with more energy), there is more likely to be resultant structural damage to the heart and/or chest wall, rather than isolated ventricular fibrillation.
+At higher speeds (with more energy), there is more likely to be resultant structural damage to the heart and/or chest wall rather than isolated ventricular fibrillation.
 Smaller balls also carry a higher risk for commotio cordis, likely due to the impact being concentrated on a smaller surface area.

 The mechanical force resulting from the precordial impact causes a stretch in myocardial cell membranes, which likely activates ion channels (mechanical-electrical coupling).
 If the right number of these channels are in a vulnerable period of repolarization, the result of the depolarization may be ventricular fibrillation.